DanielpinheiroH/DanielpinheiroH/README.md

 A Python-based automation tool for **sending bulk or event-triggered emails**:
 - Custom HTML templates and attachments
 - Excel-based contact ingestion and validation
-- Logging and delivery confirmation for each batch
+- Logging and delivery confirmation per batch
-- Built with `smtplib`, `pandas`, and `tkinter` for easy use
+- Built with `smtplib`, `pandas`, and `tkinter` for a simple UI

 ---